George IV: Regency crisis of 1788

-The Prince of Wales—though offended by Pitt's boldness—did not lend his full support to Fox's approach.
-The Prince of Wales's brother, Prince Frederick, Duke of York and Albany, declared that George would not attempt to exercise any power without previously obtaining the consent of Parliament.
-Following the passage of preliminary resolutions Pitt outlined a formal plan for the regency, suggesting that the powers of the Prince of Wales be greatly limited.
-Among other things, the Prince of Wales would not be able either to sell the King's property or to grant a peerage to anyone other than a child of the King.
-The Prince of Wales denounced Pitt's scheme, declaring it a "project for producing weakness, disorder, and insecurity in every branch of the administration of affairs."
+The Prince of Wales, though offended by Pitt's boldness, did not lend his full support to Fox's approach.
+Prince George's brother Prince Frederick, Duke of York and Albany, declared that George would not attempt to exercise any power without previously obtaining the consent of Parliament.
+Following the passage of preliminary resolutions Pitt outlined a formal plan for the regency, suggesting that Prince George's powers be greatly limited.
+Among other things, George would not be able either to sell the King's property or to grant a peerage to anyone other than a child of the King.
+Prince George denounced Pitt's scheme by declaring it a "project for producing weakness, disorder, and insecurity in every branch of the administration of affairs".
 In the interests of the nation, both factions agreed to compromise.

 A significant technical impediment to any Regency Bill involved the lack of a speech from the throne, which was necessary before Parliament could proceed to any debates or votes.
-The speech was normally delivered by the King, but could also be delivered by royal representatives known as Lords Commissioners; but no document could empower the Lords Commissioners to act unless the Great Seal of the Realm was affixed to it.
+The speech was normally delivered by the King but could also be delivered by royal representatives known as Lords Commissioners.
+However, no document could empower the Lords Commissioners to act unless the Great Seal of the Realm was affixed to it.
 The seal could not be legally affixed without the prior authorisation of the sovereign.
 Pitt and his fellow ministers ignored the last requirement and instructed the Lord Chancellor to affix the Great Seal without the King's consent, as the act of affixing the Great Seal in itself gave legal force to the bill.
-This legal fiction was denounced by Edmund Burke as "forgery, fraud", a "glaring falsehood", and as a "palpable absurdity".
-The Duke of York and Albany described the plan as "unconstitutional and illegal."
+The legal fiction was denounced by Edmund Burke as "forgery, fraud"; a "glaring falsehood" and a "palpable absurdity".
+Prince Frederick described the plan as "unconstitutional and illegal".
 Nevertheless, others in Parliament felt that such a scheme was necessary to preserve an effective government.
 Consequently, on 3 February 1789, more than two months after it had convened, Parliament was formally opened by an "illegal" group of Lords Commissioners.
 The Regency Bill was introduced, but before it could be passed the King recovered.
 The King declared retroactively that the instrument authorising the Lords Commissioners to act was valid.